 Despite the lack of consensus, axiology is valuable to study because it helps us think reflectively about value itself, what we take to be valuable, and why.
 Ideas have consequences, as we can easily witness from the laws we create and the structure and function of our society.
 Unfortunately, most conversations about contentious value issues degrade quickly due to the cursory way positions are usually developed.
 Further, emotion and reason are not often kept in proper balance.
 Reading and thinking deeply about the position you hold on a certain issue will make you a better advocate.
 For example, if you think that certain types of music containing adult language should be kept off the radio, then developing your position based on axiological precepts would be very beneficial.
 If curse words render certain types of music non-artistic, or if it is unethical in principle to subject young listeners to such language, then a better case can be made for removing it from the airwaves besides "I just do not like it."
 Ultimately, axiology helps us differentiate facts about the world from opinions.

 Axiology is found throughout the Bible.
 Value itself is rooted in the very nature of God, who causes all things to be (Exodus 3:14; Hebrews 1:3).
 In Christianity, there is an objective ground for moral values and duties in addition to an objective ground for aesthetic value.
 This ground of goodness and beauty is knowable to all (Psalm 19:1; Romans 1:18–20).
 We know that humans have intrinsic worth because they are created in the image of God (Genesis 1:26–27; 9:5–6).
-The value of man is also demonstrated in God's merciful redemptive work to save man from sin (John 3:16; 2 Corinthians 5:21).
-We also know that all other things in the created order have value because God created them, made them for a reason, and gave man stewardship over them (Genesis 1:28; 2:15).
+The value of humans is also demonstrated in God's merciful redemptive work to save humans from sin (John 3:16; 2 Corinthians 5:21).
+We also know that all other things in the created order have value because God created them, made them for a reason, and gave humanity stewardship over them (Genesis 1:28; 2:15).
 By His very nature God always acts for a purpose.
 This means that even the things that seem insignificant to us are valuable to God; He regards them and cares for them all (Matthew 6:26–33).
 God has created things for us to enjoy and they all point to Him.
 We have a principle of justice because God is just.
 We have a standard for beauty and art because of how God has ordered creation.

 In Philippians 4:8, the apostle Paul writes, "Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things."
 James 1:17 tells us, "Every good gift and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shadow due to change."
 There are many other verses in the Bible that speak to us about value, worth, goodness, and beauty.
 Consider the poetry books, such as Job (see chapters 38—39), the Psalms (Psalm 8:1–4; 89:5), or Song of Solomon.
 These books articulate value and beauty in various ways, showing God as the source of it all.
 Throughout the entire Bible, God shows us that He loves us, values us, and wants us to be with Him.
-The first and best place to study axiology is God's Living Word.
+The first and best place to study axiology is God's Word (the Bible).

 What is absolute truth?
 Does absolute truth really exist?